allantargino/BotIntegrationWithQnA-LUIS/README.md

 ```

 ## References ##
-1. [<b>QnAMakerDialog documentation</b>](https://github.com/Microsoft/BotBuilder-CognitiveServices/blob/master/CSharp/Library/QnAMaker/QnAMaker/QnAMakerDialog.cs) Really useful to understand what happens within the QnAMakerDialog class methods we often overlook in favor of a simple QnA implementation for our bot.
+1. [<b>UPDATED QnAMakerDialog documentation</b>](https://github.com/Microsoft/BotBuilder-CognitiveServices/blob/master/CSharp/Samples/QnAMaker/README.md) Really useful to understand what happens within the QnAMakerDialog class methods we often overlook in favor of a simple QnA implementation for our bot.